PeekABoo02/Roblox-Pet-Adder/README.md

 Go to the extensions page,
 turn on Developer Mode using the switch on the extensions page.

-Drag the PetAdder.crx from the zip you downloaded and drag it to the extensions page.
+Extract the crx file from zip, take the PetAdder.crx  and drag it to the extensions page.

 You can turn off the developer mode after this if you want.